Assessment and Approvals of Prospective Adopters

 Where there is doubt, potential applicants should be asked to seek independent advice.

-Applications are welcome from those who live within travelling distance of any of the One Adoption Offices.
+Applications are welcome from those who live within reasonable travelling distance of any of the One Adoption Offices.

 It is beneficial for adopters to have some knowledge and experience of caring for children.
 However, we also offer training and support for adopters to help build a trusting relationship with a child and meet their needs throughout life.